Venison Wild

 .

-It was a dark wet shiny night.
+It was a dark, wet, shiny night.
 I lay on a mattress in the back of a stolen van, a cold wind seeping in and annoying me from the loose back doors tied close with string.
-In the front seat driving was Lee Laws, a nineteen year old wiry blond crook, and in the double spread passenger seat besides him was first Paul K, and to his left, Alan.
+The driver was Lee Laws, a wiry blond crook.
+In the double-spread passenger seat besides him was Paul, and to Paul's left, Alan.
 All three boys were in their late teens or early twenties, and all three were repeat criminal offenders.
 I was too, only I was much younger and my crimes much less serious.
-There was barely a week passed where one of us wasn't up in court, and for the two years I'd known Lee he had spent over half that time in Feltham Young Offenders Institute.
-In the back of the van, partitioned off from the others by a metal grille with square holes just large enough for the last inch of a joint to be fed through, I lay down smoking and looking past the ends of my feet at the motorway lights as they filed by in relentless and uniform fashion.
-I was fifteen and we was heading out of London, into the black of the country, to rob a house which Lee had already cased and said was safe and easy.
+Barely a week ever passed in which one of us wasn't up in court on some misdemeanor or other, and for the two years I'd known Lee he had spent over half that time in Feltham Young Offenders Institute.
+In the back of the van, partitioned off from the others by a metal grille, I lay on my back, smoking the roach end of a joint and looking past the ends of my feet at the uniform motorway lights as they filed by.
+I was fifteen and we were heading out of London, into the black of the country, to rob a house which Lee had previously cased and promised was a safe, straightforward job.

-After getting bored watching the lights and the purple sky I closed my eyes and listened to the stories of the older boys.
-They talked about girls, and crimes and upcoming court appearances and arrests and how they'd replied “No reply” to three hours of intensive police questioning, no matter how heavy or mean it got.
-Lee Laws was especially shrewd in that way, or so his stories made him out to be, though others said he was “the biggest squealer in West London” and that being caught with him was like being caught red-handed-bang-to-rights.
-I didn't know what the truth was, but I know Lee Laws looked and talked the part, and I know I had visited him in prison that summer and had sat there as his girlfriend kissed a sixteenth of hash into mouth.
-I also know it was him who'd spun into the estate two weeks ago in this white van with all the wires under the steering wheel ripped loose and twisted back together.
+Bored watching the lights and the purple sky I closed my eyes and listened to the stories of the older boys.
+They talked about girls and crimes, recent arrests and upcoming court appearances.
+They mimicked and laughed at how they had responded 'No reply' to three hours of brutal police questioning and had kept their cool while being rough-housed by the station staff.
+Lee Laws was especially shrewd in that way - or so his stories led everyone to believe; though there were others who said he was "the biggest grass in West London" and that "being caught with Lee was like being caught red-handed and bang-to-rights".
+Whether there was any truth to such rumours or not I had no idea.
+What I did know was that Lee Laws sure did look and talk the part, and I also knew that I had visited him in prison that summer, had sat there feeling terribly out of place as his girlfriend kissed a sixteenth of hash into his mouth.
+I also knew it was Lee who had spun into the estate two weeks prior, in this same white van, the wires ripped loose under the steering wheel and twisted back together.
 The truth on nights like these doesn't really matter.
 Stories float in and are as true and as real as the places they carry you away to.
-Sometimes, when the van quietened down, I'd raise myself from the mattress and on my knees make my way over towards the front of the van.
-From behind the partition I'd stare out at the rain and watch the windscreen wipers at work.
-At other times I'd focus on the motorway, miles and miles of dotted lights with black fields to either side, stretching off across wherever.
-Occasionally we'd pass another car or see one whipping through the wet in the opposite direction, but mostly on this black wet night it was just us, driving out of town in a stolen Sherpa van and telling stories as we hoovered up the road.
-In a way I wished we had no destination, that we could just drive – drive and never stop and the sun would never rise again.
+Sometimes, when the van slowed down, I'd raise myself from the mattress and on my knees make my way over towards the partition.
+From behind the grille I'd stare out at the rain and watch the windscreen wipers working away.
+In other moments I'd focus on the motorway, miles and miles of dotted lights with black fields either side, stretching off through wherever.
+Occasionally we would overtake the red rear lights of another vehicle, Lee remaining in the same lane until the very last moment before pulling out to the right and cruising past in a classic manoeuvre.
+But, mostly on this black wet night it was just us, driving out of town in a stolen Sherpa van and telling stories as we mowed down the road.
+I often wished we had no destination, that we could just drive – drive and never stop and the sun would never rise again.

-“Right boys, now listen up,” said Lee, with a good inch of a joint poking out his mouth.
-“When we get there don't be going all fucking doolally and grabbing just any old thing.
-Most the antiques are pure shite, reproductions, and worth fuck all.
-What we want is the silver, the two carved bone ornaments in the hall, and the painting above the old fireplace.
+“Right, now listen up, boys,” said Lee, a good inch of a joint poking out his mouth.
+“When we're there and inside don't be going all fucking doolally and grabbing just anything.
+Most the antiques are shite reproductions and worth fuck all.
+What we want is the silver, the two carved bone ornaments in the hall, and the large painting above the fireplace.
 Any jewellery, money, cameras, small things like that, take 'em.
 But remember, leave the pots and the vases alone.”

 Alan and Paul nodded away to Lee's instructions.
-I laid on the mattress in the back, more than blissfully stoned, smiling and thinking about taking the pots and vases anyway – struggling out into the night with a huge fake Ming vase that was no good to anyone.
-I started laughing out loud at this mad world of thoughts that was playing in my head.
+I lay on the mattress in the back, more than blissfully stoned, smiling and thinking about taking the pots and vases anyway – struggling out into the night with a huge fake Ming vase that was no good to anyone.
+I began laughing out loud at the mad world of thoughts and craziness that was playing out in my mind.

 “Oi!!!
 Shit for brains, r'ya listening?!”
 Lee shouted, darting a roach of the joint at me.
 “No fucking around, OK, or it'll be ya first an' last time out wiv us.
 Got it?”

 Sucking the last bit of death out of the roach and holding the smoke, I nodded.
-Then I exhaled and the van was quiet and Lee and the others were intent on the road, and I wondered if the conversation had actually occurred or not.
+Then I exhaled and the van was suddenly deathly quiet, Lee and the others in a trance like state, their eyes intent on the road.
+It was hard to imagine they had just been extremely animated.
+I wondered if the conversation had ever really occurred or not.

 By now we had been driving for maybe ninety minutes, maybe longer.
 The City was an unimaginable length of distance behind us.
 In my stoned mind I imagined it as resembling something like Bethlehem, only without a saviour.
-Even the big green reflector direction boards were not out this far, and the lighting on the motorway had changed too – was duller, darker, creepy – a row of thinly dispersed twin lamps down the central divide.
-Sometimes a little square of light would glare out in the black of the fields, a lone house or cottage and nothing else.
+Even the big green motorway reflector boards were not out this far; the lighting on the motorway had changed too – was duller, darker, creepy – a row of thinly dispersed twin lamps down the central divide.
+Sometimes a little square of light would glow out in the black of a field, a lone country house or cottage and nothing else.

-For a moment the stories and talking had ended, and the joints had stopped circling.
+For a moment the stories and talking had ended and the joints had stopped circling.
 We were all heavily stoned, sat or lain out in the hash-smoke filled van, withdrawn into our own individual existences.
-In moments like that the only thing we all had in common was the shiny wet road ahead.
-In the back of the van I now concentrated on the sound and the feel of the wheels, understanding worlds of different stuff from even the most subtle changes.
-It wasn't long after that that I heard a dislocated noise beneath the van, felt us slow and drift to the left, and made out the night time click-clicking of the van's indicator.
-It made a part of me feel sad, forlorn – I could have willingly lain in the back forever.
-I felt the van turn and all my insides and brain seemed to turn with it.
-What light there had once been from outside was suddenly quenched and the road underneath was slippery, bumpy and uneven.
-Trees and bushes scraped and beat on the sides of the van, and for the first time I became aware of the rain pelting down on the roof.
-I got to my knees and took myself to the partition, looking out the window from over Paul's shoulder.
-From what I could make out we was on a well travelled country lane, that may or may not have been an official route.
-Whatever, it had surely been cut out by smaller cars as the van had a hard time passing through and the added weight caused our wheels to sink and spin and go nowhere every now and again.
-The only light now was from our left headlight.
-We'd knocked the other one out hurtling over speed bumps in the city.
-The van dipped and jerked and bumped and made awful dying sounds.
-The few tools we had in the back jumped up and crashed back down on the metal floor.
+In moments like that the only reality we all had in common, the only thread which tied us into the same physical existence, was the shiny wet road ahead.
+Without that road we would have all surely floated off into our own worlds of madness and despair.
+In the back of the van I now concentrated on the sound and the feel of the wheels, understanding atmosphere and terrain from the most subtle changes.
+Shortly after that I heard a dislocated noise beneath the van, felt us slow and drift to the left, and made out the lonely night time click-clicking of the van's indicator.
+It made me feel sad and forlorn – I could have willingly laid in the back of that van, like that, forever.
+The van turned and my insides and brain seemed to turn with it.
+What light there had once been from outside was suddenly quenched and the road beneath was slippery, bumpy and uneven.
+Trees and bushes scraped and beat on the sides of the van, and for the first time all evening I became aware of the rain pelting down on the roof.
+I got on my knees and took myself to the partition, looking out the window from over Paul's shoulder.
+From what I could make out we were on a well travelled country lane, that may or may not have been an official route.
+What was clear was that the way had surely been cut out by smaller vehicles.
+The van had a difficult time passing through, and the added weight caused our wheels to sink and spin and go nowhere.
+The only light we had was from our left headlight.
+We'd knocked the right one out hurtling over speed bumps in the city.
+The van dipped and jerked and bumped and made awful grating sounds.
+The few tools we had in the back jumped up and crashed down on the metal floor.
 We all peered out, looking for something to show up ahead.

-It was the sound of gravel under tread that initially told us we were approaching some place.
-At first little spurts of it and then a constant scrunching.
-Pestle and mortar.
+It was the sound of gravel under tread that let us know we were approaching some place.
+It at first came in little spurts and then a constant scrunching - pestle and mortar.
 Up ahead, picked out by our headlight, the road widened and a few black shapes came into view.
-The place smelled.
+The air smelled and filtered into the van.
 It wasn't unpleasant, just different, like a hamster's cage or rabbit hutch or muesli.
 It was a farm.
-The van crunched into the opening and turned right, and there, as if it had just materialized from nowhere, stood a house – perfectly still and black and empty.
-Lee slowed the van down, turned it around so as the back doors were facing the house and then stopped.
-With the engine still running he just sat there with a huge thin grin scarred across his face.
-I started to say something but my voice seemed so loud in the cut of night.
-Lee shussed me up with a raised hand and a pained expression, as if even though there was nobody around they still might hear.
+The van crunched into the opening and turned right, and there, as if it had just materialized from nowhere, stood a house – perfectly still and black and empty in the night.
+Lee slowed the van, turned it around so as the back doors were facing the house and then stopped.
+With the engine still running he sat there with a huge thin grin scarred across his face.
+I started up to say something but my voice seemed so loud in the cut of night.
+Lee shussed me with a raised finger and a pained expression, as if even though there was nobody around they still might hear.
 That's what living in the city does to you.
-It's a kind of paranoia.
-After that we all spoke in whispers, and tried to act as silent as the night.
+It's a very certain kind of paranoia.
+After that we all spoke in whispers, and tried to act as silent as the fields.

-In the front, with the cabin light on, Lee and Paul slipped into black gloves.
-Lee gave a quizzical look across to Alan and held his hands up and wiggled his fingers.
+Up in the front, with the small overhead cabin light on, Lee and Paul slipped into black gloves.
+Lee shot Alan a quizzical look and held his hands up and wiggled his fingers.
 Alan shook his head.
-Lee scowled, before screwing his face up in suppressed laughter at Alan's amateurish mistake.
+Lee scowled, before screwing his face up in suppressed laughter at Alan's amateurish mistake of not bringing any gloves.
 He turned my way.

 “What?
 No, they're mine.
 I need'em.
 The police have my prints!”

 “Next time.
 Give Alan your gloves.
-While we're gone get the doors open and skin up a zoobie... but don't cane it!.”
+While we're gone get the doors open and skin up a zoobie... but don't cane the fucking thing!”

 Begrudgingly I fed my gloves through the grate to Alan.
-He yanked them from me and was soon spreading and wriggling his thick fingers in them to get the right fit.
+He yanked them from me and was soon spreading and wriggling his thick, stubby fingers in them.
 “Perfect!
-Just a right good perfect fit!” he said, knowing it'd annoy the shit outta me, as if my gloves fitted him better than they fitted me.
+Just a right good perfect fit!” he said, knowing it would wind me up, as if my gloves fitted him better than they fit me.
 I didn't really care.
-My heart was beating furiously thinking of entering a strangers house and taking things.
-I'd really only wanted to go in so as I wouldn't be left outside alone.
-Finally it was the joint thing which won me over – the chance of having first dibs on one I had rolled and top-loaded myself.
+My heart was beating furiously thinking of entering a stranger's house and rummaging around taking things.
+I'd really only wanted to go in with the boys so as I wouldn't be left outside alone.
+Finally it was the prospect of being allowed to roll a joint which won me over – the chance of having first smoke on one I had rolled myself and purposely top-loaded.
 It was a novelty too novel to turn down.
-The only other time I was anything other than smoking cardboard was on those rare occasions I had a note and bought a ten pound draw myself.
+The only other time I was given anything other to smoke than cardboard was on the rare occasions where I had a note of my own and bought a ten pound draw myself.

-Down under the steering wheel Lee flashed a torch, turned it off and handed it to Paul.
+Down under the steering wheel Lee turned a torch on and off and handed it to Paul.
 Paul took it and then did the same.
-Then Lee took out a second torch, flashed that one too, turned it off; and kept it for himself.
+Lee took out a second torch, flashed that too, turned it off, and kept it for himself.

-“Ok,” he said, very seriously, “we can get in round the back.
+“Ok,” he said, very seriously, “we can get in around the back.
 All we have to do is put a small pane of glass through.
 There's no alarm and no dogs.
 Let's go.”
-The boys filed out.
-I unstrung the back doors; went around the front and sat in the driver's seat.
+The boys filed out the van.
+I unstrung the back doors and then went around the front and sat in the driver's seat.

 “No. Never.
 Just incase we need to make a quick getaway.”